heytanix/DAA_Coursera/README.md

-# Go ahead, complete your course classmate...
+# All Solutions to DAA's course
 - For Labs, copy paste the respective sections